enoche/SelfCF/README.md

-# SelfCF: A Simple Framework for Self-supervised Collaborative Filtering
+# SelfCF: A Simple Framework for Self-supervised Collaborative Filtering (ACM TORS)

 :label: **Note**: This repo. holds the best hyper-parameters for reproducibility of our models on [Amazon-Grocery and Gourmet Food](https://nijianmo.github.io/amazon/index.html).
 Please note this repo. is deprecated and will not be maintained.
 SelfCF is integrated into [ImRec](https://github.com/enoche/ImRec).